DevDecoder/HIDDevices/Readme.md

 # Usage

-There is a [sample program](HIDDevices.Sample) included which demonstrates using the library in a dependency injection scenario.
+There is a [sample program](HIDDevices.Sample) included which demonstrates using the library in various scenarios.

 ## Devices